Oxford: Retail

-There are two small shopping malls in the city centre: the Clarendon Centre and the Westgate Oxford.
-The Westgate Centre is named for the original West Gate in the city wall, and is at the west end of Queen Street.
+There are two small shopping centres in the city centre: the Clarendon Centre and the Westgate Oxford.
+The Westgate Centre is named for the original West Gate in the city wall and is at the west end of Queen Street.
 A major redevelopment and expansion to 750000 sqft, with a new 230000 sqft John Lewis department store and a number of new homes, was completed in October 2017.
-Blackwell's Bookshop is a bookshop which claims the largest single room devoted to book sales in the whole of Europe, the Norrington Room (10,000 sq ft).
+Blackwell's Bookshop claims to have the largest single room devoted to book sales in the whole of Europe, the Norrington Room (10,000 sq ft).

 Brewing

 There is a long history of brewing in Oxford.
 Several of the colleges had private breweries, one of which, at Brasenose, survived until 1889.
-In the 16th century brewing and malting appear to have been the most popular trades in the city.
+In the 16th century, brewing and malting appear to have been the most popular trades in the city.
 There were breweries in Brewer Street and Paradise Street, near the Castle Mill Stream.
 The rapid expansion of Oxford and the development of its railway links after the 1840s facilitated expansion of the brewing trade.
 As well as expanding the market for Oxford's brewers, railways enabled brewers further from the city to compete for a share of its market.
-By 1874 there were nine breweries in Oxford and 13 brewers' agents in Oxford shipping beer in from elsewhere.
+By 1874, there were nine breweries and 13 brewers' agents in Oxford shipping beer in from elsewhere.
 The nine breweries were: Flowers & Co in Cowley Road, Hall's St Giles Brewery, Hall's Swan Brewery (see below), Hanley's City Brewery in Queen Street, Le Mills's Brewery in St. Ebbes, Morrell's Lion Brewery in St Thomas Street (see below), Simonds's Brewery in Queen Street, Weaving's Eagle Brewery (by 1869 the Eagle Steam Brewery) in Park End Street and Wootten and Cole's St. Clement's Brewery.

 The Swan's Nest Brewery, later the Swan Brewery, was established by the early 18th century in Paradise Street, and in 1795 was acquired by William Hall.
-The brewery became known as Hall's Oxford Brewery, which acquired other local breweries.
+It became known as Hall's Oxford Brewery, which acquired other local breweries.
 Hall's Brewery was acquired by Samuel Allsopp & Sons in 1926, after which it ceased brewing in Oxford.
 Morrell's was founded in 1743 by Richard Tawney.
 He formed a partnership in 1782 with Mark and James Morrell, who eventually became the owners.
 After an acrimonious family dispute the brewery was closed in 1998.
 The beer brand names were taken over by the Thomas Hardy Burtonwood brewery, while the 132 tied pubs were bought by Michael Cannon, owner of the American hamburger chain Fuddruckers, through a new company, Morrells of Oxford.
 The new owners sold most of the pubs on to Greene King in 2002.
 The Lion Brewery was converted into luxury apartments in 2002.
 Oxford's first legal distillery, the Oxford Artisan Distillery, was established in 2017 in historic farm buildings at the top of South Park.